 For dinner, I like to make sure that everything is ready at once, so planning out your cook times is key.
-I like to have one slow cooked entrée and one that cooks in less time (say 1-2 hours), that way if anything should be awry odds are one hot dish will be ready and the second can be served a bit later.
+As a rule, I have one slow cooked entrée and one that cooks in less time (say 1-2 hours).
+That way, if anything should be awry odds, one hot dish will be ready and the second can be served a bit later.

-Be creative with your flavour combinations and wow your guests, but please…don’t go crazy.
+Be creative with your flavour combinations and wow your guests, but please, don’t go crazy.
 Never tried to make crème brulée in your smoker?
 Now is probably not the time to try that out.
 Never tried to make banana based BBQ sauce?
-Try that when you’re cooking for yourself, don’t make your friends your guinea pigs.
-Make things that you are confident in, recipes that you know you can make work and recipes that you know you can make work under pressure.
+Try that when you’re cooking for yourself.
+Don’t make your friends your guinea pigs.
+Make things that you are confident in, recipes that you know you can make work as well as recipes that you know you can work under pressure.

-When choosing what to make for dinner remember that not everyone loves spice or beef or smoked food for that matter.
+When choosing what to make for dinner, remember that not everyone loves spice or beef or smoked food for that matter.
 Consider how many guests you are having.
-If it’s a small party why not smoke everyone their own chicken breast or Cornish game hen, but if you’ve got 20 odd people coming at different times then maybe it’s best to do something like chicken wings or ribs.
-Choose one entrée that is simple, and isn’t smoked for too long such as:
+If it’s a small party, why not smoke everyone their own chicken breast or Cornish game hen?
+Nevertheless, if you’ve got 20 odd people coming at different times, then maybe it’s best to do something like chicken wings or ribs.
+Choose one entrée that is simple, and isn’t smoked for too long, such as: